lookitsmidge/jamesmartlandNNLAssessment/README.md

 # Introduction
 This Repo contains the Software Developer coding challenge.
-Once you have complete the challenge, send a link of your comleteted repo to <graham.eccleston@uknnl.com>
+Once you have complete the challenge, send a link of your comleted repo to <graham.eccleston@uknnl.com>

 To start, take a clone of this repository